gptscript-ai/gptparse/README.md

 - **Convert PDFs and Images to Markdown**: Transform PDF documents and image files (PNG, JPG, JPEG) into Markdown format, preserving the structure and content.
 - **Multiple Parsing Methods**: Choose between using Vision Language Models (VLMs) for high-fidelity conversion, fast local processing for quick results, hybrid mode for enhanced accuracy, or OCR mode for direct text extraction.
+  - OCR processing powered by EasyOCR for fast and accurate text recognition
 - **Support for Multiple AI Providers**: Seamlessly integrate with OpenAI, Anthropic, and Google AI models, selecting the one that best fits your needs.
 - **Python Library and CLI Application**: Use GPTParse within your Python applications or interact with it through the command line.
 - **Customizable Processing Options**: Configure concurrency levels, select specific pages to process, and customize system prompts to tailor the output.